xophiix/swfToAnimPlist/README.md

 SwfToAnimPlist
 ==============
-A gui tool written by AIR to convert swf or image sequence to cocos2d animation plist.
+A gui tool written by AIR to convert swf to cocos2d animation plist.

 ##requirement
 java6 or java7 runtime